 The Requirements Are Growing

 As the number of customers increases, so do requirements regarding logistics and technology.
 To ensure that we can even more effectively meet the diverse demands of our ever-increasing customer base, Zalando has expanded its international logistics network.
-What began in the cellar belonging to a shared apartment now includes a network of nine fulfillment centers in Europe.
+What began in the cellar belonging to a shared apartment now includes a network of eleven fulfillment centers in Europe.

 A Start-up at Heart